mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

     ${CLUSTER_NAME} -n ${CLUSTER_NAMESPACE} > ${CLUSTER_NAME}.yaml
 ````

-Befault Hetzner CAPI provider uses the same secret name “hetzner” for every cluster.
+The default configuration of the Hetzner CAPI provider uses the same secret name “hetzner” for every cluster.
 This could be problematic if there is the need to deploy multiple clusters placed in different Hetzner projects in the same workspace.
 One solution is to used a dedicated secret per cluster, in this case a secret with the name “hcloud-token-${CLUSTER_NAME}”.
 If you use dedicated secret names you need to patch the generated cluster manifest to set the individual token secret name.

 ````